Gum conditions and care

 You should also:

-• be smoke-free and limit alcohol intake
+• Be smoke-free and limit alcohol intake.

-• avoid cannabis use as this is associated with severe gingivitis and periodontitis
+• Avoid cannabis use as this is associated with severe gingivitis and periodontitis.

-• avoid eating sugary foods between meals.
+• Avoid eating sugary foods between meals.

-Read more about taking care of your teeth
+Read more about taking care of your teeth.

 Avoiding smoking is a key step in keeping your gums healthy.
-People who smoke have a higher risk of gum problems (and oral cancer), such as complications after tooth extractions and surgery in your mouth.
-You also have lower resistance to infections and your healing is impaired.
+If you smoke, you have a higher risk of gum problems (and oral cancer), such as complications after tooth extractions and surgery in your mouth.
+This is because the tiny blood vessels that keep your gums in good health and help with healing are affected by smoking.
+You also have lower resistance to infections and may not heal as well.

 The following links provide further information about gum conditions and care.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Gum disease(external link) NHS Choices, UK, 2016
+Gum disease(external link) NHS Choices, UK

-Gingivitis and periodontal disease(external link) WebMD, US, 2017
+Gingivitis and periodontal disease(external link) WebMD, US

 Resources